 The continuous social unrest and the subsequent events caused the removal of Somerset from power and the process was known as a coup d’état.
 Somerset was alerted regarding a serious threat to his rule in 1549 and as a result, he moved to the fortified Windsor castle.
 A report about Somerset’s government mismanagement was published by the united council and he was removed from his position.
 John Dudley appeared as the new leader of the council in 1550.

 King Edward VI Reformation

-Northumberland followed the same religious reformation policy as followed by the Somerset.
-As the King Edward VI took keen interest in the religious affairs, so the church reformation was not only the religious but also the political policy.
+Northumberland followed the same religious reformation policy as followed by Somerset.
+As King Edward VI took a keen interest in religious affairs, so the church reformation was not only a religious but also a political policy.
 It was believed that the Church was ruined as a result of this reformation policy.
-By 1551 the reformation policy advanced further as the King Edward VI took more interest in these affairs as the head of the church.
+By 1551 the reformation policy advanced further as King Edward VI took more interest in these affairs as the head of the church.

 Medieval Kings – King Edward VI in a meeting with the Medieval Pope